savchenkoyana/Nbody/02_Reproduce_JGB/README.md

 ## How to perform evolution with Nbody

-To run both gyrFalcON and Nbody0 methods for the same task, use `1` in argument:
+To run both gyrFalcON and Nbody0 methods together, use `1` in argument:

 ```shell
 bash sh_scripts/run_exp_MA.sh 1